slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

 ### Tokens and installing apps
-First things first: Slack apps use the industry standard [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
-When an app is installed, you receive a token that your app uses to call various API methods.
+Slack apps use the industry standard [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
+When an app is installed, you'll receive a token that your app can use to call various API methods.

-There are two token types your app can use: user (`xoxp`) tokens and bot (`xoxb`) tokens.
-User tokens allow you to call API methods on behalf of the people who are part of your workspace, and by default, your app receive an `xoxp` token associated with the person who installs the app.
+There are two token types availalbe to a Slack app: user (`xoxp`) tokens and bot (`xoxb`) tokens.
+User tokens allow you to call API methods on behalf of users who are a part of your workspace.
+By default, your app receive an `xoxp` token associated with the person who installs the app.
 Bot tokens require adding a bot user to your app, which is granted a default set of permissions.

-[Tokens also require one or more scopes](https://api.slack.com/docs/oauth-scopes), which define the actions the token can perform.
-Every API method has a corresponding scope and in order to be able to call that method, the token must have been granted that scope when the app is installed.
+[Tokens require one or more scopes](https://api.slack.com/docs/oauth-scopes), which define the actions the token can perform.
+Every API method has a corresponding scope that's required for an app to call the method.

 You can learn more about the different token types [on our API site](https://api.slack.com/docs/token-types).
 The type of token your app needs depends on the actions you want it to perform.
 For brevity, we're going to use bot tokens for this guide.

 To add a bot user, click **Bot Users** on the left sidebar and then **Add A Bot User**.
-Give it a display name and username and then click **Add Bot User**.
+Give it a display name and username, then click **Add Bot User**.

 Now that you have a bot user with permission to send messages to Slack, let's install the app to your workspace.

 Click **Install App** on the left sidebar and click the big **Install App to Workspace** button at the top of the page.
-If you've never installed a Slack app before, you'll see a screen that details what permissions this app is requesting.
-This is what determines the scopes that get applied to your app's OAuth token(s).
+If you've never installed this Slack app before, you'll see a screen that details what permissions this app is requesting.
+This is what determines the scopes that are applied to your app's OAuth token(s).

 Once you authorize the installation, you'll land on the **OAuth & Permissions** page.

 ![OAuth Tokens](../assets/bot-token.png "OAuth Tokens")

 You'll see two tokens.
 For now, we'll just use the `xoxb` bot token.
-(If you scrol down this page to the **Scopes** section, you'll see the various scopes you can add to the `xoxp` token.)
+(If you scroll down this page to the **Scopes** section, you'll see the various scopes you can add to the `xoxp` token.)

 > 💡 Treat your token like a password and [keep it safe](https://api.slack.com/docs/oauth-safety).
-Your app uses it to post and retrieve information from your Slack.
+Your app uses it to post and retrieve information from Slack workspaces.

 ### Setting up your local project
 With the initial configuration handled, it's time to set up a new Bolt project.
-This is where you'll write the code that handles all of the logic for your app.
-One important thing to note is that Slack doesn't host your code, you do.
+This is where you'll write the code that handles the logic for your app.
+One important thing to note is that Slack doesn't host your code — you do.

 If you don’t already have a project, let’s create a new one.
 Create an empty directory and initalize a new project: